dowjones/dj-dna-streams-python/README.rst

 Configuring
 ___________

-    To run this code, you need to provide both your 'service account ID' and your subscriptions.
+    To run this code, you need to provide both your service account credentials and your subscriptions.
 There are 3 ways to do this.
 You can either set environment variables or you can use a configuration file.

     1. Set environment variables.

-        To set your service account ID, set an environment variable named 'SERVICE_ACCOUNT_ID' to your service account ID.
-        To set your subscription IDS, set an environment variable named 'SUBSCRIPTION_IDS' to a comma delimited string like so:
+        To set your service account credentials, set three environment variable named 'USER_ID', 'CLIENT_ID', and 'PASSWORD' To set your subscription IDS, set an environment variable named 'SUBSCRIPTION_IDS' to a comma delimited string like so:

             export SUBSCRIPTION_IDS="ABC1234567889, DEF9876543210"